 7.05(19) Confidentiality and Distribution of Records.
 Information contained in a child's record shall be privileged and confidential.
 The licensee shall not distribute or release information in a child's record to anyone not directly related to implementing the program plan for the child without written consent of the child's parent(s).
 The licensee shall notify the parent(s) if a child's record is subpoenaed.
 The child's parent(s) shall, upon request, have access to his child's record at reasonable times.
 In no event shall such access be delayed more than two (2) business days after the initial request without the consent of the child's parent(s).
 Upon such request for access the child's entire record, regardless of the physical location of its parts, shall be made available.
 The licensee shall establish procedures governing access to, duplication of, and dissemination of such information; and shall maintain a permanent, written log in each child's record indicating any persons to whom information contained in a child's record has been released.
-Each person disseminating or releasing information contained in a child's record, in whole or in part, shall upon each instance of dissemination or release, enter into the log the following: his name, signature, position, the date, the portions of the record which were disseminated or released, the purpose of the record which was disseminated or released, the purpose of such dissemination or release, and the signature of the person to whom the information is disseminated or released.
+Each person dissemination or release, enter into the log the following: his name, signature, position, the date, the portions of the record which were disseminated or released, the purpose of the record which was disseminated or released.
 Such log shall be available only to the child's parent(s) and center personnel responsible for record maintenance.